-The FdA Production Arts (Stage) course provides a broad-based conservatoire standard training in theatre and live events production skills.
-You should develop your passion for live performance and an understanding of what working backstage involves with its excitement and pressure.
+The BA (Hons) Production Arts (Stage and Screen) provides a broad-based conservatoire standard training combining theatre, video and audio drama production skills.

+You should have a passion for live performance and an understanding of what working backstage involves, with its excitement and pressure.
+You may also have an interest in recorded media and an interest to progress from live theatre to recording studio and location work.

-In the first year the Course provides grounding in all the major production disciplines needed to work as a professional.
-You will learn theoretical and practical aspects of stage management, lighting, sound, propmaking and scenic construction.
-You will learn a range of core skills in communication, problem solving and time management.
-You will usually spend the third term as part of a dedicated production department usually taking on stage management roles on public performances.
+In the first year the course provides grounding in all the major production arts disciplines needed to work as a professional.
+Within this, you will learn theoretical and practical aspects of stage management, lighting, sound, prop-making and scenic construction.
+You will learn a range of core skills in communication, problem solving, time management and leadership.
+You will spend the third term as part of a dedicated production department, such as scenic craft, props or technical.